 - Confirm the time of day and the days of the week the push notification or SMN messages are to be sent out.
 See Configuring when your Recalls will send to learn more.

 - Confirm if you would like HotDoc to restrict sending messages for patients of specific ages.
 See How can I stop Recalls from sending to specific age groups? to learn more.

 - Confirm if you would prefer to respect your Practice Management system's opt-in status for SMN communication.
 If you believe your patient database is not up to date (or that updating SMN opt-in settings is 'a work in progress') you may decide to allow HotDoc to send to all patients regardless of the opt out status in your clinical software.
 Patients can still opt themselves out and you can opt a patient out via the Dashboard.

 - Select if you would like to show the practitioner's name in your Dashboard view.
 This is shown internally only and we generally recommend that you turn this feature on as it's helpful for your daily workflow.

 4. Review your Template Groups

-Now that you understand how HotDoc syncs clinical reminder reasons into the Dashboard, you are now ready to review your Template Groups.
+Now that your Recalls settings are set, you are now ready to review your Template Groups.